The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-While our results point to dramatic growth in the topological complexity of scientific and technological knowledge, the implications of this growth for future discovery and innovation are less clear.
-On the one hand, larger numbers of higher dimensional holes may indicate that future advances will hinge on addressing increasingly difficult and perhaps intractable problems.
-On the other hand, topological complexity may also create opportunities for making new kinds of breakthroughs, allowing investigators to see and do things not possible when working within the confines of a lower dimensional knowledge network.
+While our results show dramatic growth in the higher-order structure of scientific and technological knowledge, the implications of this growth are less clear.
+On the one hand, larger numbers of higher dimensional holes may indicate that future advances will hinge on addressing increasingly difficult problems.
+On the other hand, higher-order structure may create opportunities for new kinds of breakthroughs, allowing investigators to see and do things not possible within the confines of lower-dimensional knowledge networks.

-To evaluate these possibilities, we ran a series of linear regression models that predicted the probability of a publication being in the top 5\% of the citation distribution as a function of the topological properties of its field.
-Following prior work, our presumption is that high citation counts are likely indicative of breakthroughs; we recognize however that citations are an imperfect proxy, and below we demonstrate consistent results using alternative measures.
+To evaluate these possibilities, we estimated regression models that predicted the probability of a publication being in the top 5\% of the citation distribution as a function of the topological properties of its field.
+Our presumption is that high citation counts are indicative of breakthroughs; we recognize however that citations are an imperfect proxy, and below we demonstrate consistent results using alternative measures.

-For patents, we measure topological properties based on the year of application, which more closely corresponds to the time of invention than grant year; for papers, we match based on the year of publication.
+For patents, we measure topological properties based on the year of application, which typically corresponds to the time of invention; for papers, we measure based on the year of publication.
 The primary predictors of interest---measured at the field $\times$ year level---are counts of holes by dimension (i.e., $\beta_0$, $\beta_1$, $\beta_2$, $\beta_3$), which we log transform to account for diminishing effects of large counts.
-We also included counts of cells by dimension, (i.e., $\Delta_0$, $\Delta_1$, $\Delta_2$, $\Delta_3$, $\Delta_4$; also log transformed), standard measures of network structure from prior work (i.e., density, clustering, and path efficiency), and a measure of publication volume, again all measured at the field $\times$ year level.
-To account for additional confounding factors, our models include fixed effects for each field and year.
-All tests of statistical significance are based on heteroskedasticity-robust standard errors.
+We also included counts of cells by dimension, (i.e., $\Delta_0$, $\Delta_1$, $\Delta_2$, $\Delta_3$, $\Delta_4$; log transformed), standard measures of network structure (i.e., density, clustering, and path efficiency), and a measure of publication volume, again all measured at the field $\times$ year level.
+To account for additional confounding, our models include fixed effects for field and year.
+All tests of significance are based on heteroskedasticity-robust standard errors.
 Table \ref{table:SummaryStatistics} shows descriptive statistics for the variables in the models.